alekhyavittalam/state-of-the-arts/Assignment1.md

 <b>Description:</b> "Death rates from air pollution are highest in low-income countries." - ourworldindata.org

-We are interested in delving deeper into this aspect of pollution.
-Through our findings we want to see if the above statement is true and then dig deeper into why is it so.
-This project will open the eyes of users to global warming, the reasons for climate change and the steps we can take towards saving our planet.
+We are interested in delving deeper into air pollution and finding the reasons as to why income level of countries is related to pollution emitted by them.
+Our project will focus on understanding where air quality is most detrimental to humans and the reasons behind these emissions.
+We hope to open the eyes of users towards global warming, the reasons for climate change and the steps we all can take towards saving our planet.

 <h1>Our Team</h1>